danielcostarosenthal/bbc-clone/README.md

 # bbc-clone

-All images are from picsum.com and/or unsplash.com
+All images are available @ picsum.com and/or unsplash.com